nextcloud/news-android/README.md

 ---------------------

-0.9.9.6 (in development)
+0.9.9.7 (in development)

+0.9.9.6 (Google Play)
 ---------------------
 - Rewrite of sync backend (use Retrofit, Dagger, OkHttp)
 - Fix app crash (when using self signed ssl certificates)
-- Serveral other fixes and improvements
+- Several other fixes and improvements

 0.9.9.5 (Google Play)